Helpful tips

 Literature suggests that people with autism are potentially overrepresented within the criminal justice system.
 There is little research that has examined the experiences of people with autism spectrum disorders in custody.
 There is very little to guide service design to develop autism support services for people in prison.”

-READ ALSO: What is nonzero perfect square?
+READ ALSO: What is the purpose of index rebuilding?

 Can you go to prison for autism in the UK?